Do You Want to Build a Synthesizer or Be a Synthesizer?

 The Building Blocks

-Every synthesizer, from a 1970s Moog modular the size of a refrigerator to a softsynth plugin running in your DAW to the thing we're about to build, has the same core architecture.
+Every synthesizer — from a 1970s Moog modular the size of a refrigerator to a softsynth plugin running in your DAW to the thing we're about to build — has the same core architecture.
 Learn these four pieces and you understand every synthesizer ever made.

 The filter is where personality lives.
 You take the harmonically rich oscillator output and cut or boost specific frequency ranges.
 The most important filter in synthesis history is the low-pass filter, which lets low frequencies through and cuts high ones.
-Sweep a low-pass filter up and you get that classic synthesizer "open up" sound — what the 303 bassline does, what the acid house producers discovered could make people lose their minds at 130 BPM.
+Sweep it open and you get that classic synthesizer swell — what the 303 bassline does, what the acid house producers discovered could make people lose their minds at 130 BPM.
+The filter has a cutoff frequency, which is where it starts cutting, and a resonance control, which emphasizes the frequencies right at the cutoff — at high settings, that's the characteristic synth squeal.

+The envelope is time.
+It's the shape of a sound from start to finish, described in four parameters: attack, how long it takes to reach full volume after a note triggers; decay, how long it takes to fall from the attack peak to the sustain level; sustain, the level it holds while the note is held; release, how long it takes to fade after the note is released.
 A piano has a fast attack, fast decay, no sustain, and a medium release.
 A string section has a slow attack, slow decay, high sustain, and a slow release.
 Change those four numbers and you change the entire character of a sound.
-The 808's iconic kick drum is a sine wave with a very fast attack, instant decay, no sustain, and no release — plus a pitch envelope that drops fast.
+The 808's iconic kick drum is a sine wave with a very fast attack, instant decay, no sustain, no release — plus a pitch envelope that drops fast.
 That's the whole secret.
 That's what changed hip hop.

 ADSR Visualization: